 All CSOCs monitor IT.
 In other industries, this is enough.
 But to truly adopt a holistic, railway-centered approach, you must also monitor your operational technologies.

 Imagine you’ve built a CSOC, and now all of your railway systems, protocols, and networks are being monitored.
 This is all great.
 But what about the supply chain?
 What about the hardware vulnerabilities your suppliers have left undetected?
 Without also monitoring the hardware you connect to your systems, the door is still open to potential attackers.

 One of the unique things about Cervello is that it’s designed to solve exactly this kind of problem.

 Cervello is a fully passive, non-intrusive railway-centered security solution that integrates directly into the railway infrastructure without causing any system downtime or network interference.
 It provides in-depth visualization of your operational environment, including operational dependencies and hardware.

-Cervello allows CSOCs to monitor both IT and OT by enabling auto-discovery to map and segment every connected asset within each security zone, which provides essential context to operators and infrastructure managers who must respond to suspicious activity.
+Cervello allows CSOCs to monitor both IT and OT.
+Easil enable auto-discovery to segment and map every connected asset within each security zone, which provides essential context to operators and infrastructure managers who must respond to suspicious activity.

 3. Protect your network with a one-way data flow architecture

 Even a CSOC can become a vulnerable target for attackers—that’s why it’s critical to create a unidirectional data flow architecture.

 As a centralized cybersecurity hub, the CSOC connects formerly disparate systems, which makes it the weak link in the chain.
 Attackers could try to penetrate the CSOC in order to gain access to your critical network and compromise your safety systems.